No. 81 Squadron IAF

-No. 81 Squadron is a unit of the Indian Air Force assigned to Western Air Command.
+No. 81 Squadron IAF nicknamed as SkyLords is a unit of the Indian Air Force assigned to Western Air Command.
 The Squadron participates in operations involving air, land and airdrop of troops, equipment, supplies, and support or augment special operations forces, when appropriate.
-It is responsible for heavy lift operations of the IAF and is based out of the Hindan Air Force Station.
+It is responsible for heavy lift operations of the IAF and is based at the Hindan Air Force Station.
 The squadron operates 11 Boeing C-17 Globemaster IIIs.